Robotic Gastric Bypass Surgery

 Using the surgical instruments, the bariatric surgeon will remove the top section of your stomach and seal it shut, which creates a small pouch.
 The pouch is then attached to the lower part of the small intestine to avoid, or bypass, the larger part of the stomach.
 Still attached to the large part of the stomach is the upper small intestine, which will reconnect with the small intestine to form a “Y” shape.
 This enables the larger part of the stomach to receive blood and remain in place.

 This procedure is typically performed using the da Vinci® Robotic Surgical System.
 Robotic-assisted surgery provides surgeons with much improved visualization and greater dexterity, and it’s a less invasive approach compared to traditional open surgeries.
 Benefits to the patient can include smaller incisions, less blood loss and quicker recovery.

 What are the advantages of Robotic Gastric Bypass Surgery?

-By bypassing the majority of the stomach, it will hold less food and limits the amount of nutrients the body absorbs.
-Consequently, patients are full faster, eat less, take in fewer calories and can lose weight.
-Most patients experience an 70 to 80 percent reduction of excess body weight over one to two years after the procedure.
-Medical conditions such as diabetes, hypertension, hyperlipidemia and sleep apnea can also improve dramatically, if not cured completely.
-Because the procedure is minimally invasive, patients can also expect:
+By bypassing the majority of the stomach through robotic bariatric surgery, it will hold less food and limit the amount of nutrients the body absorbs.
+The average patient experiences a 70 to 80 percent reduction of excess body weight over one to two years after the surgical procedure.
+This can really help a patient who has really struggled with losing weight.

-- A shorter hospital stay
+- A shorter hospital stay at medical facility

-- Lower risk of infection
+- Low risk of needing follow-up surgery

 Is Robotic Gastric Bypass Surgery right for me?